Cohabitation Agreement: Definition, Key Terms

 How Do Cohabitation Agreements Work?

-When two people decide to live together, it is natural that they will begin to comingle obligations and finances.
+When two people decide to live together, it is natural that they will begin to co-mingle obligations and finances.
 This could be a mortgage or lease agreement, utilities, a car payment, or something as simple as groceries.
 Without being married or having a legal contract in place, neither party’s interests or investments are protected.

-Disputes often arise when a couple separates and there is standing lease agreement or outstanding debt that may have been incurred together.
+Disputes often arise when a couple separates and there is a standing lease agreement or outstanding debt that may have been incurred together.
 A cohabitation agreement can provide provisions to solve these issues before they even arise.

 Before legally drafting the agreement, couples should sit down and agree upon what property belongs to each person and how they would like to divide their assets should a breakup occur.
 It is always good practice to consult a family lawyer when creating these kinds of contracts to ensure that you are both protected and that the contract follows all legal regulations in your state.